vramana/react-flex-slick/README.md

 - slidesPerRow - Alternate Way: Pass pages of slides instead of slides
 - vertical - works as expected
 - swipe, verticalSwiping - merged into swipe - works as expected
-- touchMove - coming soon
+- touchMove - works as expected
-- draggable - works as expected,
+- draggable - works as expected
 - edgeFriction - works as expected
-- touchThreshold - fraction by which you should slide for slide to change - works as expected
+- touchThreshold - fraction by which you should slide for slide to change - lies between 0 and 1
 - swipeEvent - works as expected
 - edgeEvent - works as expected
 - zIndex - Not supported: No support for IE 9 itself requires atleast IE11